'Beast From The East' Brings Beauty, Cold And Chaos To Europe

 Two people have died in Romania, according to Reuters, including an elderly woman found collapsed in the snow.

 And in Sweden, media said an asylum seeker from Burkina Faso died Thursday after spending the night outside with no shoes on.
-She was reportedly with her two young children, who were recovered and receiving hospital treatment.
+She was reportedly with her two young children, who are receiving hospital treatment.

-"From Belarus to Britain," The Red Cross says it is running shelters and providing food, blankets and medical treatment for thousands of people.
+"From Belarus to Britain," the Red Cross says it is running shelters and providing food, blankets and medical treatment for thousands of people.

 #RedWarning - Blizzards and continuous snowfall today across parts of SW England and Wales.
 Do not make unnecessary journeys, and take provisions in case you get stranded.
 Take care and stay #weatheraware #StormEmma pic.twitter.com/dezeQNKkyF— Met Office (@metoffice) March 1, 2018